-Information on any additional data storage facilities operated by third parties within 1km of the facility boundary is not readily available.
-Three additional data centres have been identified but without sufficient information in order to include in a cumulative assessment.
+In addition to the IE licenced sites referred to above, there are a number of data storage facilities operated by third parties within 1km of the facility boundary.
+Three additional data centres have been identified but sufficient information on these is not available in order to include in a cumulative assessment.
 These data centres are referred to as: